-Having an idea of what you want will help out a lot on eliminating the options that don’t fit the bill which will make the search less overwhelming, hopefully.
-Through utilizing multiple resources, you can come up with a top-five or even a top ten of places you would like to see virtually or in-person.
-I did my apartment search all online and used virtual tours to see the space, and it worked out pretty well.
+Having an idea of what you want will help out a lot in eliminating the options that don’t fit the bill which will make the search less overwhelming, hopefully.
+Through utilizing multiple resources, you can come up with a top-five or even a top ten of places you would like to see virtually or in person.
+I did my apartment search online and used virtual tours to see the space, and it worked out pretty well.

 Another useful list to have when apartment/house searching is a list of questions to ask about the property.
 Considering I did an apartment search, here are a few questions to keep in mind when looking at different places to rent:

 - Is there security on-site 24/7?

 - How does the building handle pest control?

 - If there are amenities, are there additional fees?

 - How does parking work? and is there parking for guests?

 - What are the leasing options?